SciSpike/recurrify/README.md

 # recurrify

+> DEPRECATION NOTE:
+> Since the time this package was created, SciSpike has been acquired by [Northscaler](https://www.northscaler.com).
+> There will be no further development on this module.
+> Instead, development will continue at [@northscaler/recurrify](https://www.npmjs.com/package/@northscaler/recurrify).
+> You can see all of Northscaler's public Node.js modules at https://www.npmjs.com/search?q=%40northscaler.

-Based on a shameless fork of [later.js](https://github.com/kirkins/later).
+>Based on a shameless fork of [later.js](https://github.com/kirkins/later).

 * Added ability to get *all* time slots of a recurrence between a start and end time
 * Removed the parsers in favor of just dealing with recurrence definitions directly